 Bob Markoff, Financial Secretary and Trustee,

+Bob Markoff was elected a Trustee on January 27th, 2021.
 Prior to his retirement Bob worked in marine related systems engineering positions.
 A graduate of the US Coast Guard Academy, he holds the rank of Captain USCGR.

 Over the last 50 years Bob has owned and sailed small boats on the Navesink and Shrewsbury Rivers.
 He is a past Commodore of the Monmouth Boat Club and is a certified US Sailing small boat instructor.
 He is concerned and actively involved with maintaining the unique qualities of our area’s recreational waterways.